Table of Contents

-To increase your online sales, the first step is to diagnose WHY our prospects are NOT taking the actions that we need them to take…
+To increase your online sales, the first step is to diagnose WHY your prospects are not taking the actions that you need them to take…

-Luckily for us, digital marketing tools make this possible.
+Luckily for us, modern digital marketing tools make this possible.

-As Einstein said; “half the solution is in understanding the problem”.
+Einstein said; “half the solution is in understanding the problem”.
+This is very true for marketing!

 If we can understand why it is falling apart, we have a chance to fix it.
 Makes sense, right?
-Great!
 Here’s how we do that…

-Step 1 – Identify Where the Sales Funnel is breaking down
+Step 1 – Identify Where the Prospect is bailing out

 The ‘where’ is the page or spot on your website where prospects are NOT taking the action you need them to take.
-I’ll show you exactly how to do this.
+Instead, they bail out without completing the conversion.
+Below, I’ll show you exactly how to do this.

-For an eCommerce site, this last confirmation will be the ‘thank you’ page after a purchase is made.
+For an eCommerce site, this last confirmation will be the final ‘thank you’ page after a purchase has been made.

-For a service business, the last confirmation might be the thank you page the prospect sees after booking their appointment.
+For a service business, the last confirmation might be the thank you page the prospect sees after booking their appointment, or it might be picking up the phone and calling you, or filling out a form to request more information.

-Once you have identified the last confirmation, use a spreadsheet to document every step the prospect had to take to get there.
+Whatever that last step is, you need to be very clear in what it is.
+Once you have identified that last step, use a spreadsheet to document every action the prospect had to take to get there.

 Sales funnel example